mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 - x0.7: Performance.
 We didn't do much this year, so perhaps developers are leveraging React more effectively with virtualization, update pruning, etc?

 Growing pains:
-- ∞: Form is a new item.
+- ∞: Forms is a new item.
 It seems that we should at least work more closely with react-hook-form, formik, and react-final-form.
 - ∞: Charts is a new item.
 Material Design even has a page dedicated to [date visualization](https://material.io/design/communication/data-visualization.html) since recently.
 - x5: Custom themes.
 - x5: Simpler customization.
 We have improved customizability this year by introducing global class names and reducing the CSS specificity of some selectors.
 However, it seems that we are now tapping into a new audience.
 We need to do better.